An Evening with Elmore and Gwendolyn Putts, the Neighbors Next Door

-An Evening With Elmore & Gwendolyn Putts, The Neighbors Next Door is an American musical comedy, with a book, music, and lyrics by Richard O’Donnell, directed by Amy McKenzie, and performed by the New Age Vaudeville theater company in Chicago.
+An Evening With Elmore and Gwendolyn Putts, The Neighbors Next Door is an American musical comedy, with a book, music, and lyrics by Richard O'Donnell, directed by Amy McKenzie, and performed by the New Age Vaudeville theater company in Chicago.

 History

 Baileys Harbor, Wisconsin

-An Evening with Elmore & Gwendolyn Putts, The Neighbors Next Door was originally staged at the Comedy Cabaret at the Glidden Lodge Resort in Baileys Harbor, Wisconsin, summer 1986 by New Age Vaudeville.
+An Evening with Elmore and Gwendolyn Putts, The Neighbors Next Door was originally staged at the Comedy Cabaret at the Glidden Lodge Resort in Baileys Harbor, Wisconsin, summer 1986 by New Age Vaudeville.

 Chicago, Illinois

 In the fall of 1986, The members of New Age Vaudeville relocated to Chicago, to be the first resident theatre company at the acclaimed CrossCurrents cabaret, 3206 N. Wilton Street.

-Their first production, An Evening with Elmore & Gwendolyn Putts, The Neighbors Next Door officially premiered in Chicago at the CrossCurrents upstairs cabaret theater, October 31, 1986.
+Their first production, An Evening with Elmore and Gwendolyn Putts, The Neighbors Next Door officially premiered in Chicago at the CrossCurrents upstairs cabaret theater, October 31, 1986.

 Production

-An Evening With Elmore & Gwendolyn Putts, The Neighbors Next Door is written by Richard O'Donnell, and was performed by the New Age Vaudeville Theater Co., members of Actor’s Equity Association (AEA).
+An Evening With Elmore and Gwendolyn Putts, The Neighbors Next Door is written by Richard O'Donnell, and was performed by the New Age Vaudeville Theater Co., members of Actors' Equity Association (AEA).
 The set and props were designed by NAV member Peter Neville, and the production was produced and directed by Amy McKenzie.

 Because of her pregnancy, Amy McKenzie, who originated the role of Pamela, was replaced by Chicago actress Caroline Schless.

-“Something of a Charles Addams cartoon…” An Evening with Elmore & Gwendolyn Putts, The Neighbors Next Door, “…displays a variety of comedic forms--from mime to slapstick, one-liners to thoughtful satirical jabs,” and has a “…wizardry in blending 50’s sitcom norms with comic impersonations.”